-For those of you not that into Judaism or Christianity, you should know that Jordan houses some of the most important monuments related to religion.
+For those of you not into Judaism or Christianity, you should know that Jordan houses some of the most important monuments related to religion.
 You have probably heard about the Dead Sea and Petra or you plan to visit, but be prepared for few surprises in the kingdom.
-The whole region of the Middle East is actually rich in cultural, historical and religious locations!
-(For instance, did you know that in Syrian town of Maaloula they still use the Aramaic dialect that Jesus spoke!)
+The whole region of the Middle East is actually rich in cultural, historical, and religious locations!
+(For instance, did you know that in the Syrian town of Maaloula they still use the Aramaic dialect that Jesus spoke!)

 So, religious or not, be prepared for all those monuments Jordan houses, for you to visit.

 Not far from the capital Amman there is an old town cited in the Bible as Medba.
 The town of Madaba was attacked and destroyed around the 10th century BC by the Arameans and the Ammonites, but it was rebuilt shortly thereafter.
 The height of its splendor probably coincides with the early centuries of the Christian era where, under Byzantine dominion, it became a center of a flourishing school of mosaic workers.
 The mosaics found from the late 19th century on in the floors of churches and shops still are the principal attraction of the city.

 The most famous and the first to be discovered is the floor mosaic of the Greek Orthodox church of St George, dating to the times of Justinian, where a sort of geographic map of Palestine is depicted.
 It was made for the benefit of the pilgrims on their way to the Holy Land.
 To be recognized in the fragments are the cities of Jerusalem, Bethlehem and Jericho, as well as the river Jordan, the Lake of Tiberias and the Dead Sea.

 They say that this church also houses one of the oldest frescoes in the world.
 It is more than 1,000 years old and that it was given back to this Orthodox temple a decade ago.